mwhamgenomics/mwhamgenomics.github.io/_posts/2015-07-16-git-branching.md

 ## Merge conflicts
 Merging of two branches can usually be done automatically by Git, and is done automatically when a pull request is approved.
 However, it can get complicated if there are merge conflicts, which usually arise when your branch and the master has diverged (e.g. someone else merges their branch to the master just before you).
 A GitHub pull request should show whether you have merge conflicts.
 To fix merge conflicts, while in your branch, run:

-    git pull origin master
+    [mwhamgenomics]$ git pull origin master

 Git should complain about conflicts and give you a list of offending files.
 The next step is to go in and (very carefully!) fix these files, which Git should have annotated with details of each conflict.
 Then add/commit/push the changes.
 This must be done carefully, because it is perfectly possible to overwrite legitimate changes from other people.

 ## Delete branch
 Once the branch has been merged and you don't intend to use it further, it can be deleted.
 This should be done both on GitHub and locally.
 To do it locally:

-    git checkout master
+    [mwhamgenomics]$ git checkout master
-    git pull  # The master should now have all the changes git branch -d my_branch  # does nothing if branch hasn't been merged.
+    [mwhamgenomics]$ git pull  # The master should now have all the changes [mwhamgenomics]$ git branch -d my_branch  # does nothing if branch hasn't been merged.
 Use -D to force-delete

 ## Things that should not be in Git repos